If you’re new to the writer’s life, your first question may be, “What should I write about?”

 My first tip is to focus on your passions and hobbies.
 Make a list of the industries you would most enjoy writing about.

 Then, to narrow it down, the next question is whether a potential niche is big enough to find enough writing work.
 So here are four steps to determine if a niche is also a viable one, based on my experience.
-Narrowing down your options this way could help you zero in on the perfect writing niche.
+Narrowing down your options this way could help you find your perfect writing niche.

 Step #1: The Rack Technique